This is the multi-page printable view of this section. Click here to print.

 To create a Webhook, complete the following steps: 6.
 Under Webhooks, click on Create new webhook.
 7. Provide a Label in the text box, e.g. Atolio.
 8. For URL, specify the URL provided by your Deployment Engineer.
 It will be similar to the following with your chosen DNS name:

-• https://relay.search.yourdomain.com/connectors/linear/default/callback/linear
+• https://relay.search.example.com/connectors/linear/default/callback/linear

 • Note: if you have multiple Linear instances, please make sure to provide the correct instance name in the URL above (i.e. default in the example).